base/base/docs/specs/governance/gov-token.md

 provide functions `numCheckpoints` and `checkpoints` to allow retrieving the number of checkpoints for an account and the details of a specific checkpoint.

-### Overrides

-The contract overrides several functions from the inherited contracts to prevent collisions between the inherited contracts methods.
-The following functions are overridden:

-- `_afterTokenTransfer`: Called after each token transfer to update the voting power.
-Concretely, the contract uses the `ERC20Votes` implementation to override the `_afterTokenTransfer` function.
-- `_mint`: Called when new tokens are minted to update the voting power and total supply.
-The contract uses the `ERC20Votes` implementation to override the `_mint` function.
-- `_burn`: Called when tokens are burned to update the voting power and total supply.
-The contract uses the `ERC20Votes` implementation to override the `_burn` function.

 ### Supply Cap

 The total token supply is capped to `2^208^ - 1` to prevent overflow risks in the voting system.